1973 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

-The 1972 Michigan team had compiled a 10–1 record and were ranked sixth in the final Coaches and AP Polls.
+The 1972 Michigan team had compiled a 10–0-1 record and were ranked sixth in the final Coaches and AP Polls.
 Important players from the 1972 team who were lost to graduation included offensive guard Tom Coyle, center Bill Hart, tight end Paul Seymour, defensive tackle Fred Grambau, and defensive back Randy Logan.
 Important players returning to the 1973 team included quarterback Dennis Franklin, fullback Ed Shuttlesworth, tailback Chuck Heater, tight end Paul Seal, wing back Clint Haslerig, defensive back Dave Brown, defensive tackle Dave Gallagher, and defensive end Don Coleman.

 In April 1973, Michigan's recruiting class for the incoming class of 1973 was finalized.
 The class of 24 recruits included running back Rob Lytle and wide receiver Jim Smith.
 Also in April, Michigan held its annual spring football game matching the "blue" and "white" squads against each other.
 Sophomore running back Gordon Bell reportedly "sparkled" with 75 rushing yards on 12 carries.

 Before the start of the season, head coach Bo Schembechler told the media that he was "very, very high" on Dennis Franklin and that he planned on using a "balanced attack" with two-thirds running plays and one-third passing.

 Schembechler also stated that he took special pride in the 30 seniors on his 1973 team.
 Schembechler had recruited the senior class after suffering a heart attack following the 1969 season.
 He recalled, "My assistant coaches would bring them to my house.
 I'd get out of bed and put on a coat and tie.
 Then after they left I'd go back to bed, but I wanted to talk to them myself.
 I wanted them to know that Bo Schembechler was going to coach them if they came to Michigan."

 In the pre-season polls, Michigan was ranked No. 5 by the Associated Press (AP) and No. 6 by the United Press International (UPI) with Ohio State No. 2 in the AP and No. 3 in the UPI poll.
 USC was ranked No. 1 in both polls.
 Former Michigan State coach Duffy Daugherty predicted Michigan, based on its strong offensive and defensive backfields, would win the Big Ten Conference championship.

-at Iowa
+At Iowa

 On September 15, 1973, Michigan opened its season with a 31–7 victory over Iowa in front of a crowd of 52,105 at Kinnick Stadium in Iowa City.
 The Wolverines rushed for 440 yards against the Hawkeyes, led by tailback Chuck Heater (133 yards and a touchdown), fullback Ed Shuttlesworth (88 yards), Gil Chapman (69 yards and a touchdown), quarterback Dennis Franklin (62 yards and a touchdown), and Gordon Bell (50 yards).
 Franklin completed only two of eight passes for 26 yards and threw two interceptions.
 In the second quarter, Iowa's Earl Douthitt returned an interception 47 yards for Iowa's only touchdown.
 Mike Lantry also kicked a 39-yard field goal and converted all four extra point attempts.
 Linebacker Steve Strinko led Michigan with 10 tackles and three assists.